Expanded the Use of

 Examples of real-world applications of the smoothing process cover the entire spectrum from painted marketing samples to finished goods manufacturing.
 Since launching the Smoothing Station, usage of Fortus systems for a range of applications has expanded.
 With the smoothing process, companies are extending their use of FDM into applications that demand both functionality and smooth surfaces.
-Applications include: 1.
-Finishing master parts by painting or electroplating; 2.
-Tooling masters; 3.
-Sealing parts for liquid applications; 4.
-Thermoforming molds; and 5.
-Investment casting.

 To minimize the time to hand sand a grill, the automotive company would build the FDM part in the same orientation that it is mounted on a car.
 It would also construct the part with smaller slice thicknesses.
-Smoothing eliminates both of these time consuming measures.
+Smoothing eliminates both time-consuming measures.
 By building the grill on its back with thicker slices, the company reduced build times by more than half.
 This decreased part cost, accelerated delivery, and increased machine capacity.
 Having more capacity and shorter lead times then resulted in less outsourcing, which further reduced prototype expenses while keeping sensitive, confidential design information within the organization.

 A manufacturer of food packaging has used FDM tools for its thermoforming process when it conducts design validations.
 The advantage of an FDM tool is that it can be built porous, which allows a vacuum to be drawn through the entire part.
 This allows the company to use the FDM tools as soon as the build is complete.
 However, it did not use these tools for marketing samples because the porous surface was too rough.